CJP-Whitt/Spot_Welder/README.md

 <p align="center"><img src="SpotWelder_Photos/spotWelderApp%20(2).jpg" height=20% width=20%> <img src="SpotWelder_Photos/spotWelderAppSettings%20(2).jpg" height=20% width=20%></p>

 ## App Details
 The app connects to the BLE module connected to the arduino.
-It changes settings that are saved on board the arduino and get automatically loaded upon connection.
+It changes settings that are saved on board the arduino.
+Or it can load saved settings from the arduino (happens automatically on startup).

+## Arduino Details
+The arduino firmware controls the switch for the transformer based on the foot pedal and burst weld settings (3 part welding process), and it also holds the stored settings from previous use.
+The welding process has 3 parts, an initial short ON heating phase, then a short OFF phase and then to finish a long ON phase for completing the actual welding.